-WHO CAN WATCH IT: Just about everyone!
-Through it's geared to equip the adult and student volunteers (16 years and older) within NPC's ministries, we would encourage the adults and more mature students in the congregation to was these videos in order to (1) wisely steward their families, (2) build an environment of education and awareness throughout NPC as a whole, and (3) have a skilled eye to recognize and prevent abuse in our city and communities.
+Just about everyone!
+Through it's geared to equip the adult and student volunteers (16 years and older) within NPC's ministries, we would encourage the adults and more mature students in the congregation to watch these videos in order to (1) wisely steward their families, (2) build an environment of education and awareness throughout NPC as a whole, and (3) have a skilled eye to recognize and prevent abuse in our city and communities.

 1. Introduction to Child Abuse

 Providing a basic background information about abuse and the need for effective child safeguarding within the churh.